aadhakal/GalleryGrove/README.md

-#Artopia
+#GalleryGrove

 Overview:
-Artopia is a web application designed to simulate an online art gallery.
+GalleryGrove is a web application designed to simulate an online art gallery.
 It provides a platform for managing artworks and related artist information through comprehensive CRUD operations.

 Tech Stack:
 Frontend: HTML, CSS, JavaScript